RessCa/RamUsageMonitor/README.md

+## Ram usage monitor

-Simple app monitoring PC ram usage and sending logs to Azure DB.
-Made in Java
+Simple app monitoring pc ram usage and sending it to the database via SpringBoot API along with date and time of the log and pc name

+SpringBoot API github repo here ->

+App made in java